EliottTardieu/Drinked/README.md

 # Drinked, THE way to drink.

 ### Database Setup
-Here we is the procedure to follow in order to install the database.
+Here we have the procedure to follow in order to install the database.
 All commands are meant to be run in bash.

 <ol>
     <li>You must log in your mysql server using "mysql -u username -p".</li>